-3: Either disable all extensions (browser helper programs) in Internet Explorer or stop using Internet Explorer (probably best).
+3: Stop using Internet Explorer.
 Mozilla's Firefox and Google Chrome are much safer and better alternative Internet Browsers.
-Even Microsoft Edge which now comes with Windows 10 is much more secure than the old Internet Explorer.
+Microsoft Edge which now comes with Windows 11 is also much more secure than the old, defunct, Internet Explorer.

 5: Always have a firewall running.
 Windows firewall should always be on unless you have a router or gateway that includes a firewall.
-Note: Running two firewalls may slow your connection speed.
+Note: Running two firewalls is unnecessarey and may slow your connection speed.

 6: Always use Windows Update to download and install all the latest Windows updates, including all security updates, from Microsoft.
 Don't be concerned with any Optional Updates unless you are positive you need them.

 7: Always delete all unsolicited emails containing attachments without reading.
 Curiosity killed the cat.
 (I know, I mentioned some of these things earlier.
 But people can't hear it enough.
 It's important.)

-9: Always copy and paste URLs from email messages into your web browser.
+9: Always copy and paste URLs (web addresses) from email messages into your web browser.
 Don't simply click on them!
 If they don't look right turn off your browser rather than going to a potentially dangerous site.

 10: Always inspect links copied and pasted into your web browser to ensure they don't seem to contain a second/different address.

-12: Always download programs and files from reputable sources only.
+12: Always download any new Apps, programs and files from reputable sources only.
 Filehippo, and others like it scan all their files and programs for viruses and malware before offering them for download.
 See my Freeware page to find good free software.

 13: Watch the installer when installing new software - especially freeware.
 At times these installers will attempt to install software you neither want nor expect.
 Decline all extra software installs.